medavox/distribackup/docs/new/2017 redesign document.md

 Uses the Raft consensus algorithm to maintain a global archive state structure across all nodes.

-Every node is easily able to keep-in sync with the Global Archive State Data, as GAS updates are low bandwidth (estimated usually <2KB, unless including hashes).
+Every node is easily able to keep-in sync with the Global Archive State Data, as GASD updates are low bandwidth (estimated usually <2KB, unless including hashes).
-Negotiating downloads for these files is more costly.
+Negotiating the actual downloads of these files is more costly.

 The whole system therfore has 2 distributed byte-stores;
 the first one (The Global Archive State) is a data structure about the second.